kaspermunch/slurm-jupyter-run/README.md

-# Command line execution Jupyter notebooks on a SLURM cluster
+# Execution of Jupyter notebooks on a SLURM cluster

 You can execute long-running notebooks on the cluster so you do not have to wait for them to complete.